LunarG/VulkanSamples/README-contrib.md

   Contributions to the Vulkan Samples Kit effort are encouraged!

 ## General Requirements
-  - All contributions MUST have a BSD-style license.
+  - All contributions MUST have an Apache-style license.

 ## Procedure for Contributing
   0. contact LunarG for access to the VulkanSamplesKit repository